LMGP: Lifted Multicut Meets Geometry Projections for Multi-Camera Multi-Object Tracking: Abstract

 \section{Abstract}

-Multi-Camera Multi-Object Tracking is currently drawing attention in the computer vision field due to its superior performance in real-world applications such as video surveillance with crowded scenes or in vast space.
+Multi-Camera Multi-Object Tracking is currently drawing attention in the computer vision field due to its superior performance in real-world applications such as video surveillance with crowded scenes or in wide spaces.
 In this work, we propose a mathematically elegant multi-camera multiple object tracking approach based on a spatial-temporal lifted multicut formulation.
 Our model utilizes state-of-the-art tracklets produced by single-camera trackers as proposals.
 As these tracklets may contain ID-Switch errors, we refine them through a novel pre-clustering obtained from 3D geometry projections.
 As a result, we derive a better tracking graph without ID switches and more precise affinity costs for the data association phase.
 Tracklets are then matched to multi-camera trajectories by solving a global lifted multicut formulation that incorporates short and long-range temporal interactions on tracklets located in the same camera as well as inter-camera ones.
-Experimental results on the WildTrack dataset yield near-perfect result, outperforming state-of-the-art trackers on Campus while being on par on the PETS-09 dataset.
-We will make our implementations available upon acceptance of the paper \footnote{ \href{https://github.com/nhmduy/LMGP}{https://github.com/nhmduy/LMGP}.}.
+Experimental results on the WildTrack dataset yield near-perfect performance, outperforming state-of-the-art trackers on Campus while being on par on the PETS-09 dataset.
+We will release our implementations at this link \href{https://github.com/nhmduy/LMGP}{https://github.com/nhmduy/LMGP}.